chef/chef-web-docs/content/ctl_chef.md

 ``` bash
 chef capture test-server
 ```

-will return something similar to:
+This will return something similar to:

 ``` bash
 - Setting up local repository